wcalandra5/wc5/_pages/publications.md

 As part of a select group through the McDonough School of Business Senior Honors Thesis program, I had the opportunity to conduct original research under the guidance of a faculty advisor.
 Motivated to combine my business curriculum with my interest in AI development, I worked with Professor Robin Dillon-Merrill to research methods that could help increase adoption of AI technologies in business and social contexts.

 In this paper, I highlight the “black box” system design as a bottleneck for AI adoption and evaluate explainable AI methodologies as solutions to algorithmic trust and safety issues.
 I also conduct a lab simulation experiment to show that in use cases involving high risk and social costs, explainable AI can improve the performance, learning, and understanding of algorithms by decision makers.
+I successfully defended this thesis in front of a panel of professors on April 26th, 2023.

 ## [Hoyalytics Medium Blog](https://medium.com/hoyalytics)